mozilla/application-services/megazords/ios-rust/README.md

 For testing from a PR or unreleased git commit, you can:

-* Find the CircleCI job named `ios-test-and-artifacts` for the commit you want to test, click through to view it on CircleCI, and confirm that it completed successfully.
+* Find the CircleCI job named `ios-artifacts` for the commit you want to test, click through to view it on CircleCI, and confirm that it completed successfully.
 * In the "artifacts" list, locate `MozillaRustComponents.xcframework.zip` and note its URL.
 * In the "steps" list, find the step named `XCFramework bundle checksum`, and note the checksum in its output.